ratopi/get-all.api.freifunk.net/README.md

 get-all.api.freifunk.net
 ========================

-A small script to download all freifunk community jsons
+A bash script to download all freifunk community jsons.

+Uses some standard GNU-tools (grep and sed) and curl to do the work.